Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 4 Reasons to buy the Dyson V8

-- Lighter and better ergonomics: The V8’s compact size gives it an advantage over the V11 regarding maneuverability.
+- Lighter and better ergonomics: The V8’s compact size gives it an advantage over the V11 in terms of maneuverability.
 I’d go with this model if I need something to clean upholstery inside the home or vehicle.

-- Excellent on hard floors: The Fluffy attachment works excellent at picking up debris on hard floors with less risk of scuffing than the Torque Drive.
+- Excellent on hard floors: The Fluffy attachment works excellently at picking up debris on hard floors with less risk of scuffing than the Torque Drive.

 - Great for cleaning sand: Another strength of the Fluffy tool is its ability to clean sand with a low risk of scratching hardwood floors.